alangnt/cs50/README.md

 Prompt the user for a Credit Card number and check its validity
 ### Difficulty
 6/10.
 I had quite a hard time figuring out how to check the first two digits of the card number and looping through the last digits

+---

+## Problem Set 2
+### Name:
+Scrabble
+### Goal:
+Prompt two players for a word, then calculates for each words their values using the official Scrabble scoring table, and finally return the winner
+### Difficulty
+3/10.
+The only struggle was to manually manage the scores because I'm not very comfortable yet using arrays in C but it's definitely something I can work on

+---

+## Problem Set 2
+### Name:
+Readability
+### Goal:
+The user is prompted to enter a text and the script evaluates what's its Grade level based on the The Coleman-Liau formula
+### Difficulty
+4/10.
+I had misunderstood the assignement so it took me some time to realize my code was going nowhere and I had to re-do it entirely

+---

+## Problem Set 2
+### Name:
+Substitution
+### Goal:
+The user starts the script with a cipherization key and is then prompted for a text so the script can cipher it and return it
+### Difficulty
+6/10.
+It was my first time working with arrays in C so I struggled a little bit at first but managed to handle the validations perfectly fine